 ScreenCloud Broadcast currently supports streaming through the following services:

-Please note, these services are third-party software which are non-affiliated with ScreenCloud directly.
+Please note, these services are third-party software that are non-affiliated with ScreenCloud directly.
 Live streaming with ScreenCloud works by creating streaming links to share from your web browser and computer with the services listed.

 3. How to create and use live streams

-Please refer to the instructions below for setting-up live streams:
+Please refer to the instructions below for setting up live streams: